alexanderdfox/Stickers/README.md

 8. Merge down when you're happy with the result

 ### Creating Complex Artwork
+1. Choose your canvas size (📐 Canvas Size dropdown)
-1. Start with the background layer for your base
+2. Start with the background layer for your base
-2. Add a new layer for main subjects
+3. Add a new layer for main subjects
-3. Add another layer for details or effects
+4. Add another layer for details or effects
-4. Use layer opacity to create shadows or highlights
+5. Use layer opacity to create shadows or highlights
-5. Toggle layer visibility to work on specific elements
+6. Toggle layer visibility to work on specific elements
+7. Zoom in (+) for detailed work, zoom out (-) for overview
-6. Merge layers as you finish sections
+8. Merge layers as you finish sections
+9. Choose export resolution (50%-400%)
-7. Save when complete (all visible layers are combined)
+10. Save when complete (all visible layers are combined)

+### Using Zoom for Detail Work
+1. Press **+** key or click ➕ to zoom in (max 300%)
+2. Work on fine details at higher zoom
+3. Press **-** key or click ➖ to zoom out
+4. Click **Reset Zoom** to return to 100%
+5. Zoom is visual only - doesn't affect export size

+### Exporting at Different Resolutions
+1. Complete your artwork at your chosen canvas size
+2. Select export resolution from dropdown:
+   - **50%** for smaller file sizes (web thumbnails)
+   - **100%** for original canvas resolution
+   - **200%** for high-quality prints (2× pixels)
+   - **400%** for ultra-high-resolution posters (4× pixels)
+3. Click **💾 Save as PNG**
+4. File downloads with resolution in filename (e.g., `-2x.png`)
+5. Example: 1920×1080 canvas at 400% = 7680×4320px PNG!

 ## ⌨️ Keyboard Shortcuts